Chester in Bloom

 Cheshire West and Chester Council’s team of landscape experts will maintain the flowers during the coming months, ensuring they’re in full blossom for the arrival of the North West in Bloom judges.

 “The community and local businesses in Chester have really pulled together this year to enhance the centre of the city.
-The planting schemes have been exceptional and, even though we still have another number of weeks until the blooms are at their peak, they already look very impressive.”
+The planting schemes have been exceptional.”

 Clare Morgan, Business Manager at McDonald’s